Clonazepam Level (Blood)

 This test measures the amount of clonazepam in your blood.

 Clonazepam is a medicine used to treat seizures.
 It's often prescribed to adults and

 children who suffer from partial seizures and spasms.
 It may also be used to treat

 panic attacks, insomnia, and generalized anxiety.
-It is a type of medicine called
+It's a type of medicine called a

 Why do I need this test?

 You may have this test if it's possible you have taken an overdose of clonazepam.

 The test can also be used to monitor the level of clonazepam in your system throughout